 May 19, 2018 - A Presidential Proclamation has been issued Honoring the Victims of the Tragedy in Santa Fe, Texas.

 All US Flags and those flying with are to be lowered to half-staff until Sunset on Tuesday, May 22, 2018.
 If you have a flag that cannot be lowered, respect can be shown by tying a black ribbon or chord to the top of the staff.

-February 22, 2018 - The President of the United States has issued a proclamation ordering the flag of the United States to be displayed at half-staff on March 2, 2018 until sunset on the day of Billy Graham's interment.
+May 14, 2018 - Tomorrow, Tuesday, May 15, 2018 is Peace Officer Memorial Day.
+The President has issued a proclamation ordering the flag of the United States be displayed at half-staff from sunup to sunset on this day.